 What can I do with a career in...?

-These resources and links to quality websites will help you generate some ideas on what types of jobs you could perform based on the degree you are studying.
+The resources and links on this page will help you generate some ideas on the types of jobs you could perform based on the discipline area you are studying.

-- they are open to change and opportunities and are prepared to take risks
+- they are open to new opportunities and are prepared to take risks

 - they research and explore a range of possibilities

 - they talk to people about their career

 - they build a professional network

 - and they seek support from careers advisors and mentors

 We have produced career summaries for the major discipline areas taught at La Trobe.
 The summaries are based on the jobs and companies La Trobe graduates have gone on to work in, and the technical and transferable skills you’ll develop in your course.

 Click on the heading for your School to browse the list of career summaries.
 All links are to PDF documents.